CodeForFoco/org/README.md

 # Code for Foco Organizational

+This repository serves as:

-This repo exists for community members to track, communicate and work on tasks.
+- A digital space for community members to track, communicate and work on [issues(tasks)](https://github.com/CodeForFoco/org/issues).
+- A public location to post and collaborate on organizational documents.

 ## How to Use This Repo